-- FIRST you are required to comply with all applicable statutory, regulatory, and other Medicare or Medicaid requirements. - SECOND you have a duty to the Medicare and/or Medicaid Programs to report any violations of laws that you may be aware of. - THIRD you have a duty to follow American Behavioral's Compliance Program that articulates your and American Behavioral's commitment to standards of conduct and ethical rules of behavior.
+- FIRST you are required to comply with all applicable statutory, regulatory, and other Medicare or Medicaid requirements. - SECOND you have a duty to the Medicare and/or Medicaid Programs to report any violations of laws that you may be aware of. - THIRD you have a duty to follow the Corporate Compliance Program that articulates your and The Company's commitment to standards of conduct and ethical rules of behavior.